-Associated Builders and Contractors (ABC) is a national construction industry trade association representing nearly 21,000 member companies.
-Our mission is to help our members develop their workforce, as well as win and deliver work safely, ethically, and profitably, to benefit their communities through the merit shop philosophy.
-With 69 chapters nationwide, ABC member firms comprise all specialties of construction within the industrial and commercial sectors.
+Associated Builders and Contractors (ABC) is a national construction industry trade association representing nearly 23,000 member companies.
+Our mission is to help our members develop their workforce, as well as, win and deliver work safely, ethically, and profitably, to benefit their communities through the merit shop philosophy.
+With 68 Chapters nationwide, ABC member firms comprise all specialties of construction within the industrial and commercial sectors.

 The ABC Inland Pacific chapter was founded in 1979.
 Our work includes government representation, legal advocacy, education, workforce development, communication, technology, networking, recognition through our chapter awards programs, employee benefits, best practices information, and business development.